JakeThurman/jakethurman.github.io/content/workoutTracker.md

 ### Later Additions

 The most notable later addition to the feature was computed metrics.
-I allow you to add metrics to a workout that rather than being entered by the user.
+I allow you to add metrics to a workout rather than everything needing to be entered by the user.
 These are computed from a simple excel-like formula.
 For example, on my "Running" activity, I have a metric for "Average Page (min)" of "Miles/Minutes(Duration)"

 Each formula is compiled into an Abstract Syntax Tree, tokenizing the formula and parsing it into a set of data structures that can be easily evaluated when a log entry is added.